machntoshh/machntoshh/README.md

-## Hi, my name is Eric Marques but people call me Maquenzi 🎴
+## Hi, my name is Eric Marques, but people call me Maquenzi 🎴

 - I'm a developer based on Brazil 🇧🇷